venusgalstar/Eth-Transaction-Track/README.md

-`sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging
+`sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging

 - DB_NAME: SQL database name.
 Example: `transfer.db`.
 - ETH_URL: Ethereum node url to reach the node.
 Supports websocket, http and ipc.
-See examples in `ethsync.py`.
+See examples in `sync-pls.py`.
 - START_BLOCK: the first block to synchronize from.
 Default is 1.
 - CONFIRMATIONS_BLOCK: the number of blocks to leave out of the synch from the end.
 I.e., last block is current `blockNumber - CONFIRMATIONS_BLOCK`.
 Default is 0.
-- PERIOD: Number of seconds between to synchronization.
-Default is 20 sec.

 Indexer can fetch transactions not from the beginning, but from special block number `START_BLOCK`.
 It will speed up indexing process and reduce database size.

 At first start, Indexer will store transactions starting from the block you set.
 It will take a time.
 After that, it will check for new blocks every `PERIOD` seconds and update the index.

+- sudo python3 sync-transfer.py
+- sudo python3 sync-swap.py
+- sudo python3 sync-pls.py
+- sudo python3 combine.py

+Finally, you will get account.db which contains all info from this script.

 ### Troubleshooting